 Take a look at the photo and you’ll get a minimal idea of what I am talking about, check out the rest of the site and you’ll understand what I am talking about.

-In a few words they are flat loudspeakers, very much like your ordinary unit, where the membrane is flat and stretched out (instead of a cone) with a suitable conductor stuck on it, within a magnetic field created by a large amount of magnets.
+In a few words, they are flat loudspeakers, very much like your ordinary unit, where the membrane is flat and stretched out (instead of a cone) with a suitable conductor stuck on it, within a magnetic field created by a large number of magnets.

 On the other hand, I can tell you that it’s a real down to earth short-cut to Hi-Fi Heaven for those that are not scared of a bit of work and adventure.

-On a down-to-earth level, I can tell you it uses very much the same principles of any normal run-of-the-mill loudspeakers, only that instead of using a cone shaped diaphragm to produce the sound, you use a flat membrane stretched out over a MDF fibreboard frame and instead of having a copper coil within a magnetic field, it uses a long flat thin aluminium foil strip cut out in a very specific design, which is then placed within a homogeneous magnetic field generated by normal flat magnets which have been stuck on a supporting perforated iron plate.
+On a down-to-earth level, I can tell you it uses very much the same principles of any normal run-of-the-mill loudspeakers, only that instead of using a cone-shaped diaphragm to produce the sound, you use a flat membrane stretched out over an MDF fibreboard frame and instead of having a copper coil within a magnetic field, it uses a long flat thin aluminum foil strip cut out in a very specific design, which is then placed within a homogeneous magnetic field generated by normal flat magnets which have been stuck on a supporting perforated iron plate.